 The many avenues through which biases can be introduced imply that only presence and absence of taxa can be scored reliably from community amplicon sequencing.
 But as most measures of alpha and beta diversity are dependent on the reliable recovery of taxon abundances16, the utility of metabarcoding for diversity assessments has been questioned.
 Consequently, several suggestions have been made to improve metagenomic assessments of diversity and make abundance estimates possible17,18.
 A short stretch of the mitochondrial Cytochrome Oxidase Subunit I (COI) gene is commonly used as a barcoding marker in animals19.
 While the high variability of COI makes it an ideal choice to identify species or even intraspecific variation, this variation will also amplify priming bias.
 Hence, other markers with more conserved priming sites have been suggested as potential substitutes for COI20,21,22,23.
-Such novel markers, however, usually provides less taxonomic resolution24 and do not have well-developed sequence reference databases25.
+Such novel markers, however, usually provide less taxonomic resolution24 and do not have well-developed sequence reference databases25.
 Another solution is the use of degenerate COI primers, which mitigate PCR bias and allow amplification across a broader taxonomic range26, or the design of taxon specific primers.
 However, factors like GC content and amplicon length variation will affect amplification irrespective of primer sequence conservation.
 Thus, alternative approaches suggested to mitigate PCR bias include the increase of DNA template concentrations or reduction of cycle numbers during PCR27.
 As PCR exponentially amplifies DNA templates, amplification bias should significantly increase with the number of PCR cycles.
 Reducing the number of PCR cycles should mitigate bias and allow for a more accurate correlation of input DNA to recovered reads15.
 PCR-free approaches have also been suggested to exclude amplification bias.
 The direct sequencing of genomic DNA or sequence capture of barcodes does not require a PCR amplification stage and is hence assumed to provide more accurate predictions of abundance28,29,30.
 However, such PCR-free methods come with a considerable increase in workload and processing cost (e.g. for enrichment and library preparation), and while they mitigate amplification bias, they are also sensitive to CNV in the target loci.

 Despite the evidence for strong PCR biases outlined above, we can capitalize on known elements of PCR predictability and accuracy, such as those shown through applications of quantitative PCR31.
 For example, the proportion of input DNA of a taxon in a community should be tightly correlated to the proportion of recovered reads of that taxon, and amplification bias or CNVs should only affect the slope of this correlation.
-Recent research have shown that read abundance correction could help in the prediction of species abundances from sequencing data13,17,32,33.
+Recent research has shown that read abundance correction could help in the prediction of species abundances from sequencing data13,17,32,33.
 Since PCR bias is induced by sequence composition, it should be similar in closely related taxonomic groups, as has been shown in bacteria13,34.
 Hence, similar correction factors could possibly be derived for closely related taxa, allowing for community level abundance estimates without the need to calibrate a correction model for every taxon in the community.

 Considering the afore-mentioned issues, the current study examines the hypotheses that PCR bias in amplicon based metabarcoding can be countered by: 1) Choosing appropriate barcode markers with high sequence conservation and/or high levels of primer degeneracy, 2) reducing the PCR cycle number and increasing the template concentration during library preparation, or completely avoiding locus specific amplification and 3) identifying and correcting for taxon-specific read abundance bias.